TurakhiaLab/metaWEPP/README.md

 2. `kraken_report` - Name of the Kraken report.
 (This tells you a report of what has been classified by Kraken)
 3. `kraken_output` - Name of the Kraken output.
 (This which reads were mapped to the corresponding genome)
 4. `simulation_tool` - Input "MeSS" to simulate reads with MeSS, or input "None" to provide your own reads.
-5. `REF` - The reference mixed genome in fasta.
+5. `REF` - The reference genome in fasta.
 6. `TREE` - Mutation-Annotated Tree
 7. `target_taxids` - The taxids to be analyzed.
+8. `mixed_genomes_fasta` - Reference mixed fasta file if simulating with MeSS

+⚠️ If you are providing your own metagenomic wastewater reads, you must provide reference genomes (in the example above, `NC_045512v2.fa`) and a MAT.

+⚠️ If you are simulating with MeSS, along with the reference genomes and MAT, you must also provide a reference mixed genome in fasta.
+In the quick start, the `filtered_genomes.fa` is the reference fasta file, and it must be a mixed genome sample.

 ---
 ##  <a name="build-database"></a> Building Kraken Databases